A wall with a flat-screen television mounted in a portrait orientation

 It’s also important to consider the weight and size of your TV when selecting a bracket.
 Make sure the bracket you choose can support the weight of your TV and is the appropriate size for your TV’s mounting holes.
 Additionally, if you’re mounting your TV on a drywall, you may need to use anchors to secure the bracket to the wall.
 It’s always a good idea to consult the manufacturer’s instructions or seek professional help if you’re unsure about the installation process.

-See also How to Mount a Tv on Wall
+See also How to Mount Video Games With Mounted Tv

 Measuring and Marking the Wall for Proper Placement